Diderot-Language/examples/README.md

 to build Diderot compiler, trying out the example programs and reporting any problems or confusion, or contributing new example programs.
-Join the [diderot-language](https://goo.gl/kXpxhV) Google group to communicate.
+Join the [diderot-language](https://goo.gl/kXpxhV) Google group to communicate with us.

 The example programs are listed here in order from simple to more complex: